-At Hydrobuilder, we carry panels, bars, and bulbs.
+At Hydrobuilder, we carry several LED lights for growing.
+Light fixture types range from LED panels to LED bars and light strips and LED Light bulbs.
 LED panels are the most common and allow growers either a full spectrum or the ability to switch between spectrums.
-These include heatsinks, a driver, and often come with a warranty.
+These include heatsinks, and a driver, and often come with a warranty.

-LED bars are slightly less expensive than panels, and are a single row of diodes which come in different spectrums.
-These are typically used as supplemental lighting, and you will generally need more than one bar to light a grow room.
+LED bars are slightly less expensive than panels, and are a single row of diodes that come in different spectrums.
+These are typically used as supplemental light sources, and you will generally need more than one bar to light a grow room.